 4 Ray Tracing

 Intersection of rays with 3D surfaces.
 Tracing reflected and refracted rays of light in 3D using vectors.

 Variable velocity and acceleration.
 Straight−line dynamics with variable forces (e.g. dependent on speed).
 Circular motion, simple harmonic motion.
 Oblique impact of objects in 2D.

 Statement on Teaching, Learning and Assessment

 The module will be delivered by a mixture of lectures and tutorials.
-There will be a formative test during structured feedback week.
-The learning outcomes will be assessed by an end of semester exam.
+The learning outcomes will be assessed by a portfolio of analytical problem solving and an end of semester exam.

 Teaching and Learning Work Loads

 |Supervised Practical Activity||0|